 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

-We’ve given the AssaultRunner Elite the award of the best manual treadmill for 2023.
-The features and build quality of this slat belt treadmill make it an easy pick for us at #1 on our list.
+We’ve given the AssaultRunner Elite the award of the best high-end manual treadmill for 2023.
+The features and build quality of this slat belt treadmill make it durable and of high quality.
 We love the smooth feel underfoot and the ease of use.
 Once this machine arrives, it’s easy to assemble and start using to keep your workouts going strong.

 Our AssaultRunner Elite Treadmill Video Review